 Look over the chokeberries and remove any stems

-Mix the sugar and pectin.
+Mix the pinch of salt, sugar and pectin.
 Put the chokeberries and grated ginger in a tall saucepot (you don’t want this splattering around so use a deep, tall saucepot) and add water just so the berries are almost covered.

 Bring the mixture to a simmer, then transfer to a blender and process until as smooth as possible.
 If I want a refined puree, I’ll pass it through a chinois strainer to catch the small pieces of skin that may still be in the chokeberry coulis, but at home, I may leave them in for a more rustic look and texture (some people may not care for the texture, so straining is my first choice) If you don’t strain the mixture, you should have about 32 oz (4 cups) of coulis/puree or a little less.